 He decided the only way to save Nick's was to do a fundraiser so he rode his bicycle across the state of Texas from Texhoma, Oklahoma to South Padre Island, a 962 mile trip, and it raised enough money to save Nick's.

 Nick's is now in season 4 and is stronger than ever.
-The problem it has now is that it can only open 6 months out of the year because of the seasonal nature of shaved ice and being in a trailer.
-The dream of ever becoming a brick and mortar have vanished as Nick's has never found a large donor or a large grant, so it has decided the best path forward is to get a bigger trailer.
-A bigger trailer will allow Nick's to add menu items that can be sold more days of the year.
-That will provide more hours for the employees and possibly more jobs.
+The problem it has now is that it can only open 7 months out of the year because of the seasonal nature of shaved ice and being in a trailer.
+The dream of ever becoming a brick and mortar have vanished as Nick's has never found a large donor or a large grant, so it has decided the best path forward is stay in the trailer and grow from there.